thenaim/ionic-tk-social-network/README.md

 Want to start contributing to open source with ionic?
 Leave your mark and join the growing team of contributors!

 Get started by checking out list of open [issues](https://github.com/thenaim/ionic-tk-social-network/issues) and reading [Contributor Guide](https://github.com/thenaim/ionic-tk-social-network/blob/master/CONTRIBUTING.md)

+## Thanks for support

+[MockAPI](https://mockapi.io?utm_source=ionic-tk-social-network) - MockAPI is a simple tool that lets you easily mock up APIs, generate custom data, and preform operations on it using RESTful interface.

 ## License